-The import and export of waste are regulated at the global level under the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal.
-The Basel Convention does not currently require an exporter to obtain prior informed consent from the importing state when exporting textile waste, which is the case, on the other hand, for other highly problematic waste streams like household waste, plastic waste and electronic waste.
-There is also no requirement to ensure that the importing country has the capacity to manage the textile waste in an environmentally sound manner.
-Textile waste can still be exported freely under the Basel Convention.
+The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal regulates the import and export of waste at the international level.
+Exporters of textile waste are not required under the Convention to obtain prior informed consent from the importing state.
+That is foreseen, on the other hand, for other concerning waste streams such as plastic, household, and electronic waste.
+Moreover, the waste-importing country is not required to demonstrate that it can manage the textile waste in an environmentally sound manner.
+Textile waste can still be exported freely under the Basel Convention.2